plijnzaad/elixir-cloud-genomics/README.md

 Pre-requisite:

-* The learners need to be familiar with basic UNIX command line.
+* The learners need to be familiar with basic Unix command line.
-* Windows users should have Git bash for windows installed - it provides a shell working environment. (https://msysgit.github.io/)
+* Windows users should have [Git bash (a Unix command line interface) for Windows installed](https://msysgit.github.io/).
+See also the setup instructions on the workshop's home page.
-* For UNIX based styems users (Ubuntu, MAC OSX), you just need your terminal application open.
+* For UNIX based styems users (Ubuntu, Mac OSX), you just need your terminal application open.

 What you will learn from this cousre: